Peptic Ulcer Disease

 Aetiology

-The normal gastrointestinal mucosa is protected by numerous defensive mechanisms, such as surface mucous secretion and HCO3- ion release.
+The normal gastrointestinal mucosa is protected by numerous defensive mechanisms, such as surface mucous secretion and HCO3 ion release.

-Most commonly, this is through the presence of Helicobacter pylori (H. pylori) or Non-Steroidal Anti-Inflammatory Drug* (NSAID) use.
+Peptic ulcer disease occurs when there is an imbalance between the factors protecting the mucosa and those causing damage to it.
+Most commonly, this is through the presence of Helicobacter pylori (H. pylori) or Non-Steroidal Anti-Inflammatory Drug (NSAID) use:

 Risk Factors

-The two main risk factors for peptic ulcers are H. pylori infection and prolonged NSAID use.
-Other risk factors include corticosteroid use (when used with NSAIDs), previous gastric bypass surgery, physiological stress (such as severe burns (Curling’s ulcer) or head trauma (Cushing’s ulcer)), or Zollinger-Ellison syndrome (rare).
+Other risk factors include corticosteroid use (when used with NSAIDs), previous gastric bypass surgeryphysiological stress (such as severe burns (Curling’s ulcer) or head trauma (Cushing’s ulcer)), or Zollinger-Ellison syndrome (rare, see below).

 Clinical Features